Hghn02/Waser-Wurret/README.md

 ---

 ## Phase 2 Target ID Input
-In Phase 2, we manually entered four target IDs into the web interface and hit those targets.
-This phase required filtering of the JSON data and used some of the code from Phase 1 to drive the motors to the targets.
+In Phase 2, we manually entered four target IDs into the web interface and fired the laser at those targets.
+This phase required filtering of the JSON data and reused some of the code from Phase 1 to drive the motors to the targets.

 ---